Heart Health Recommendations

 Adults should aim to get 7 to 9 hours of sleep daily.

-The room should be dark, quiet, and cool for sleeping.
+Sleep environments should be dark, quiet, and cool.

 Make sure the bed is comfortable.
 Change the mattress, if necessary, and consider the number and texture of pillows and bedding.